sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

 Tradicionaly the way to add code to the kernel was to recompile the kernel and reboot the system.

-Kernel modules, are a piecefs of ccode that can be load/inserted  and unloaded/removed form the kernel whenever needed.
+Kernel modules, are a pieces of code that can be load/inserted and unloaded/removed form the kernel whenever needed.

 It can be refered by other names: